lucasnye/team_1_sample/examples/acp_base/self_evaluation/README.md

 ---

 ### 3️⃣ Specify Requirement (Toggle Switch)
-- **Purpose:** Define what the buyer must provide or fulfill to initiate the job.
-This ensures clear expectations from the start.
+- **Purpose:** Define what the buyer must provide in order to initiate the job.
+This helps set clear expectations and ensures the seller receives all necessary input from the start.
-- **How:** Use the **Requirement** toggle switch to enable or disable requirement input fields.
-Fill in any necessary details (e.g., input data, preferences).
+- **How:** Use the `Specify Requirements` toggle switch to enable the input schema builder.
+Once enabled, you can define custom input fields that buyers must fill in.
+- **Example:** In this case, the seller is offering a Meme Generation service.
+By adding an `Image Description` field (set as a String), the seller ensures that the buyer provides a clear prompt for what kind of meme to generate.
-- **Tip:** Be as specific as possible to avoid confusion later in the job lifecycle.
+- **Tip:** Be as specific as possible when naming your fields and choosing types.

 ![Specify Requirement Toggle Switch](./images/specify_requirement_toggle_switch.png)